strozfriedberg/LAVA/README.md

 ## Date Regexes

-For timestamp analysis, this tool relies on pairs of regex and strftime format strings.
+For timestamp analysis, LAVA relies on pairs of regex and strftime format strings.
 The regex is used to capture the timestamp string from the logs, and the strftime format is used to parse it into a NaiveDateTime object.
 These pairs are exposed in the yml file at `build_yml_files/dates.yml`, and are built into the executable at compile time.
 An example of the format needed in that file are below
 ```
 - pretty_format: "YYYY-MM-DDTHH:MM:SSZ"
   regex: "\\d{4}-\\d{2}-\\d{2}T\\d{2}:\\d{2}:\\d{2}(?:\\.\\d{1,6})?Z"